-FASH-1141 Flat Pattern
+FASH-1141 Flat Pattern: Intro to Fitting & Grading 3 Credits

-Credits This course enables the student to become industry proficient in apparel product development and manufacturing, as well as fit and alterations.
+This course enables the student to become industry proficient in apparel product development and manufacturing, as well as fit and alterations.
 Class 2 Lab 2

-FASH-1142 Fashion Technology
+FASH-1142 Technology for Apparel & Textile Industry 3 Credits

-Credits The course utilizes apparel and textile industry programs for hands on learning about the product development process.
+The course utilizes apparel and textile industry programs for hands on learning about the product development process.
 Class 2 Lab 2

-FASH-2100 Design & Illustration
+FASH-2100 Apparel Design & Illustration Techniques 3 Credits

-Credits This class provides the basis for understanding drawing in 2-D form as a visual communications tool in order to create a 3-D product.
-Class.
-3
+This class provides the basis for understanding drawing in 2-D form as a visual communications tool in order to create a 3-D product.
+Class 3

-FASH-2102 Business of Fashion
+FASH-2102 Business of Fashion & Supply Chain 3 Credits Management

-Explores the role of purchasing, merchandising, and planning through understanding the financial and mathematical responsibilities for the business of fashion with a focus on retail merchandising and supply chain management.
+This course explores the role of purchasing, product development, merchandising, and planning through understanding the financial and mathematical responsibilities of the business side of fashion.
 Class 3